-Urethral discharge culture is a laboratory test done on men and boys to identify infection-causing germs in the urethra (the tube that drains urine from the bladder) and genital tract.
+Urethral discharge culture is a laboratory test done on men and boys to identify germs in the urethra that may be causing an infection (urethritis).
+The urethra is the tube that drains urine from the bladder.

-The sample is sent to a lab where it is placed in a special dish (culture) and watched to see if bacteria or any other germs grow.
+The sample is sent to a lab.
+There, it is placed in a special dish (culture).
+It is then watched to see if bacteria or any other germs grow.

 There is usually some discomfort from swabbing the urethra.